Passing off: definition, remedies and defences

 The law on passing off is complicated.
 Claims can be hard to prove and taking action can be expensive, as the evidential burden of proof is solely on the trade mark owner.

-If you suspect passing off or infringement, seek qualified advice from professionals experienced in trade mark law.
-Find a chartered trade mark attorney near you.
+If you suspect passing off or infringement, seek advice from qualified professionals experienced in trade mark law.